mitsuba-renderer/drjit/docs/general.rst

 Example uses might include `insertion sort
 <https://en.wikipedia.org/wiki/Insertion_sort>`__ to maintain a small sorted
-list, or a `LU factorization
+list, a local stack to traverse a tree data structure, or a `LU factorization
 <https://en.wikipedia.org/wiki/LU_decomposition>`__ of a small (e.g. 32×32)
 matrix with column pivoting.
-In contrast to what the name might suggest, local memory is not particularly fast or local to the processor.
+In contrast to what the name might suggest, local memory is neither particularly fast nor local to the processor.
 In fact, it is based on standard global device memory.
 Local memory is also not to be confused with *shared memory* on CUDA architectures.

 The point of local memory is that it exposes global memory in a different way to provide a *local scratch space* within a larger parallel computation.